 Toward the end of the volume, the author reproduces the solo recorder parts to the Second and Fourth Brandenburg Concerti of J. S. Bach, which should keep any aspiring recorder player busy for some time.
 The author's comment that modern flutes are usually substituted for recorders in these works because of the lack of competent players seems laughable today, but bear in mind that it was written almost fifty years ago, when such atrocities of performance practice were quite common.

 Again, several serious admonitions concerning this alto method are in order.
-Just as in the earlier method, it is generally well to ignore the articulations.
-Although Giesbert does not lay on the slurs with as heavy a hand as in his other method, they are still largely inappropriate when encountered.
+First, it is generally well to ignore the articulations.
+Although Giesbert does not lay on the slurs with as heavy a hand as in some of his other publications, they are still largely inappropriate when encountered.
 Cadential trill signs in the many baroque pieces are entirely missing (as indeed they usually are in the original sources), so some tutorial guidance as to elementary performance practice is definitely necessary.
 A cheap trill here and there always livens things up.

 And now for the one big flaw in this method.
 The author advocates a spurious fingering system called Stützfingertechnik, which in English should be called "supporting finger technique" but is rather oddly translated as "buttress finger technique," which conjures up images of medieval cathedral architecture.
 This technique involves leaving the ring finger of the right hand down for as many notes as possible (the two octave a's being the obvious exceptions) in order to hold the instrument more securely.
 This is somewhat analogous to holding the Eb key open with the pinkie for most notes on the modern flute.
 The difference, however, is that the modern flute is designed to be in tune with this key open; the recorder is not designed to be in tune with the G hole closed most of the time and will in fact be substantially out of tune on most middle register notes if this is done!
 Needless to say, it is absolutely essential to ignore completely the fingering chart included with the Giesbert method and the fingerings as they are introduced in the text.
 Use a thumbrest if you must, but please don't try to use this eccentric, flawed fingering system.
 Use the custom fingering chart which we supply with each instrument from our workshop; it has the fingerings which are correct for your instrument.